jsilter/hubwaydatachallenge/README.md

 ## Description

-This is the source code behind my entry for the [Hubway data challenge](http://hubwaydatachallenge.org) for details.
+This is the source code behind our entry for the [Hubway data challenge](http://hubwaydatachallenge.org) for details.
 You can see a running entry at http://www.jacobsilterra.com/hubway-data-challenge/, and a description

 ## Installation